Larlar03/Untitled/README.md

 ## Aeriform
-Aeriform is a MERN stack project.
+Aeriform is a full stack project.

 ## Motivation